Why We’re Better Together

 As the workload increases and business speeds up, it’s necessary to add some technological solutions to optimize the processes of sharing knowledge.
 That’s why collaboration apps, such as Loop Email are so amazing.

 Loop Email is not another platform with just one purpose.
 Rather, it enhances a tool many people already use (email) and transforms it into a collaboration hub.

-With Loop Email teammates can learn by gathering information (for example researching data from past projects, stored in Teams and Shared inbox), observing work processes (being included in conversations inside Loops) and asking questions (real-time chats with teammates).
+With Loop Email teammates can learn by gathering information (for example researching data from past projects, stored in Shared inbox), observing work processes (being included in conversations inside Loops) and asking questions (real-time chats with teammates).

 6. Teamwork relieves stress